slcs-jsc/mptrac/README.md

     cd mptrac/projects/example
     ./run.sh

-At the first call, the run script will download meteorological input data from a data server.
-This step may take a while as the input data comprise several hundred MByte in size.
-The input data are saved for later runs and need to be downloaded only once.

-Please see the example script (run.sh) on how to invoke MPTRAC programs such as `atm_init` and `atm_split` to initialize trajectory seeds and `trac` to calculate the trajectories.
+Please see the example script `run.sh` on how to invoke MPTRAC programs such as `atm_init` and `atm_split` to initialize trajectory seeds and `trac` to calculate the trajectories.

 The script generates a number of plots of the simulation output at different time steps after the eruption by means of `gnuplot`.
 These plots should look similar to the output already provided in the repository.